oicr-gsi/shesmu/language.md

 ## Types
 There are a small number of types in the language, listed below.
-Each has syntax as it appears in the language and a signature that is used for machine-to-machine communication.
+Each has syntax as it appears in the language and a descriptor that is used for machine-to-machine communication.

 | Name       | Syntax                                             | Signature  |